 Invitation to Children's Ministries

 We are excited to welcome you and your children!
 Children's Ministries (a.k.a KidMin for short) is a unique set of meaningful and relevant ministries designed to help you and your family to connect to God and one another.
-I feel honored to join children and adults in exploring the stories of the Christian faith and the rhythms of the Christian year.
+We feel honored to join children and adults in exploring the stories of the Christian faith and the rhythms of the Christian year.
 As we continue to grow, these stories and rhythms offer comfort and wisdom by reminding us of God’s presence throughout the year, challenging us to see the power in each other’s individual stories, and showing us that we are all a part of God’s family.
-If you’d like to know more about what Embry Hills has to offer you and your children, I’d love to talk with you.
-You can reach me at or (704) 689-7166.

 Sunday in KidMin